Honor Flight Wednesday includes veteran families

-FORT WAYNE — Honor Flight Northeast Indiana will make its 33rd flight to Washington, D.C., on Wednesday.
+FORT WAYNE — Honor Flight Northeast Indiana will make its 33rd flight to Washington, D.C., today.

 The flight roster consists of 87 veterans: 13 from World War II, 60 Korea veterans, eight Cold War veterans and six Vietnam veterans.